Witness: Pistorius asked friend to 'take blame' for restaurant gunshot

 Pistorius paid the bill and the group left, she added.

-Earlier, lead defense advocate Barry Roux tried to undermine the testimony of wife and husband Michelle Burger and Charl Johnson, who lived 177 meters (195 yards) away in an adjacent housing complex, as being too similar to be credible.
+Earlier, lead defence advocate Barry Roux tried to undermine the testimony of wife and husband Michelle Burger and Charl Johnson, who lived 177 metres (195 yards) away in an adjacent housing complex, as being too similar to be credible.

 "You could just as well have stood together in the witness box," he said, earning his second rebuke of the three-day-old trial from Judge Thokozile Masipa.

-Besides denying murder, Pistorius, who had his disabled lower legs amputated as a baby and now runs on carbon fiber prosthetic "blades", has pleaded not guilty to the Tashas gun charge.
+Besides denying murder, Pistorius, who had his disabled lower legs amputated as a baby and now runs on carbon fibre prosthetic "blades", has pleaded not guilty to the Tashas gun charge.

 He is also accused of putting a bullet through the sun roof of a former girlfriend's car in a separate incident.